OUR RANGE OF SERVICES

 QUALITY ASSURANCE

-We use industry-leading software and tools to boost translation quality and eliminate errors.
+We use industry-leading software to boost the quality of our Chinese translation services.

 TWO DECADES OF EXPERIENCE

-We have two decades of experience providing clients with Chinese translation services.
+We have two decades of experience providing clients with professional Chinese translations.

 USCIS CERTIFIED

-Our certified translations meet the requirements and specifications set by USCIS.
+Our certified Chinese translations meet the requirements and specifications set by USCIS.

 GET A QUOTE

-CTS provides Chinese translation services in Mandarin and Cantonese to multinational corporations and global brands.
-We deliver linguistically-accurate and culturally-authentic translations for a wide range of industries.
+CTS provides Mandarin translation services to multinational corporations and global brands.
+We deliver linguistically-accurate and culturally-authentic translations for a wide range of documents.

 LEGAL